Why is this important?

 For example, it may be discrimination for a school to refuse to allow a transsexual pupil to wear clothes appropriate to the gender they are changing to.

-For more information about discrimination because of gender reassignment, see Taking action about sex discrimination.
+For more information about discrimination because of gender reassignment, see sexual orientation discrimination

 Discrimination because of religion or belief